OSEL-DAM/SimEval/README.md

 git clone https://github.com/OSEL-DAM/simeval.git
 ```

-There are two installation options depending on whether you want to run the PINN code.
+There are two installation options depending on whether you want to run the PINN code in Component 3.

-### Option 1: Standard libraries only (no machine learning or PINN dependencies)
+### Option 1: Standard libraries only (no PINN dependencies)

 This is recommended if you do **not** want to run the PINN interactive notebook.
-It is sufficient for the other two notebooks and supporting code, i.e., code and calculation verification of traditional solvers.
+It is sufficient for the other two notebooks and supporting Python code, i.e., components 1 and 2.

 The following standard libraries are required
 ```